MelissaOBrienJC/PartTimer/README.md

 # PartTimer
-A multi part timer app developed in ionic 4
+A multi part timer mobile app developed in ionic 4